-The risks from failures or hazards, created by human error during the operation and / or support of the aircraft , shall be minimised through system design, and reduced to an acceptable level.
+The risks from failures or hazards, created by human error during the operation and / or support of the aircraft, shall be minimised through system design, and reduced to an acceptable level.

-b.
+- a.
+The level of acceptable risk; - b.
 The use of safeguards to prevent inadvertent operations.